-The Title IX Sexual Harassment Policy covers "unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient's education program or activity."
+The Title IX Sexual Harassment Policy covers "unwelcome conduct determined by a reasonable person to be so severe, pervasive, or objectively offensive".
 The Bias-Motivated Offensive Conduct Policy covers "unwelcome conduct determined by a reasonable person to be so severe, pervasive, or objectively offensive that it effectively denies a person equal access to the recipient's education program or activity."